kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 3. **Textblob Sentiment Scoring:** This method functions similarly to VADER method, but determines a numerical score for the subjectivity and polarity of the written review.
 Therefore, the level of objectivity & validity (or lackthereof) can be understood using this method.
 4. **Emotion Classification using Lexicon based method:** This method is able to provide numerical scores to a collection ten emotions of varying levels of positivity & negativity based on the reviews.

+After performing a sentiment analysis exploration using the above four methods, at least three new datasets are created using the cleaned reviews dataset to reflect the sentiment analysis results for each method.
+Then the newly created datasets are exported as CSV files to be used in the next stage of the project.

+In the forthcoming sub-sections, the visualizations derived from each sentiment analysis method are shown, along with brief intepretations of the visualizations and analysis.

 ### Word Cloud

 #### Fig 9.
 Word Cloud